nbarbettini/BeautifulRestApi/README.md

 The `Controller` base class provides an easy way to generate protocol- and server-aware absolute URLs with `Url.Link()`.
 However, if you need to generate these links outside of a controller (such as in service code), you either need to pass around the `IUrlHelper` or find another way.

 In this project, the [`Link`](src/Models/Link.cs) class represents an absolute link to another resource or collection.
-The derived [`RouteLink`](src/Models/RouteLink.cs) class can stand in (temporarily) as a placeholder that contains just a route name, and then the [`LinkRewritingFilter`](src/Infrastructure/LinkRewritingFilter.cs) runs at the very end of the request pipeline and generates the absolute URL.
+The derived [`RouteLink`](src/Models/RouteLink.cs) class can stand in (temporarily) as a placeholder that contains just a route name, and at the very end of the response pipeline the [`LinkRewritingFilter`](src/Infrastructure/LinkRewritingFilter.cs) enerates the absolute URL.
 (Filters have access to `IUrlHelper`, just like controllers do!)

 ### Map resources using AutoMapper